Javran/project-templates/README.md

 - Non-infix version is more readable
 - Pointfree is pointless
 - Changing back and forth between `data` and `newtype` is an annoyance
+- ... and many random reasons that you don't think HLint is making sensible decisions.

 Thus `.hlint.yaml` is a curated rule that disable lints that IMO does more harm than good, especially when one just kicking off a project.